karyateguh/Prediction-of-price-rice-in-DKI-Jakarta/README.md

 rmse_train and rmse_test reflect the standard deviation of the prediction errors, providing insight into how spread out the errors are.
 Lower RMSE values also indicate better model performance, especially in scenarios where avoiding large errors is crucial.

-**Result**

-The model’s performance results are as follows:

-> Train Mean Absolute Error (MAE): 99.52 Rp

-> Test Mean Absolute Error (MAE): 151.54 Rp

-> Train Root Mean Squared Error (RMSE): 179.06 Rp

-> Test Root Mean Squared Error (RMSE): 220.34 Rp

-The standard LSTM model shows reasonably good training accuracy but experiences a larger increase in error on the test data, indicating potential overfitting.
-The LSTM structure captures temporal dependencies but struggles to generalize well enough for future data points.

-**Strengths:** LSTMs are highly capable of capturing sequential dependencies and handling nonlinear relationships in time series data, making them a good choice for non-seasonal industrial data.

-**Weaknesses:** Standard LSTM only processes information in one direction (forward), which can limit its understanding of complex time dependencies.
-This model shows signs of overfitting, with a higher testing error than training error.

 # Model 2 Using Bidirectional LSTM

+> Train Mean Absolute Error (MAE): 88.62 Rp

+> Test Mean Absolute Error (MAE): 127.66 Rp

+> Train Root Mean Squared Error (RMSE): 158.80 Rp

+> Test Root Mean Squared Error (RMSE): 177.12 Rp

+These values indicate that the bidirectional LSTM model, along with some adjustments, has enhanced the model's performance compared to earlier configurations.

+The Bidirectional LSTM outperforms the standard LSTM, showing both lower training and testing errors.
+The train-test error gap is smaller than in Model 1, suggesting better generalization.
+This bidirectional model captures dependencies from both past and future contexts at each time step, leading to a richer representation of the data and improved predictive performance.

+**Strengths:** By processing information in both directions, this model captures forward and backward dependencies.
+This dual processing leads to improved accuracy, especially when complex temporal relationships exist.
+As evidenced by the lower errors, Bidirectional LSTM is better suited for industrial time series where both past and future patterns influence outcomes.

+**Weaknesses:** Bidirectional LSTM models are computationally more intensive and require more resources.
+They may also be harder to interpret compared to simpler models like ARIMA.

 ## Modelling